We may earn income from links in this post. Please read this Disclosure for details.

 Everyone has an opinion about the best, but we think it’s the one at King of Donair (or KOD as locals call it).

-Check rates and availability of the Eat Halifax Food Tour (includes tastings of donair, cider, Tidal Bay wine and more) on Viator.com.
+Check rates and availability of the Halifax Harbourfront Food Tour on Viator.com.

-4. Peacock Wine Bar for Craft Cocktails and Small Plates
+4. Sip Craft Cocktails and Small Plates at Peacock Wine Bar

-One of the most exciting new restaurants in Halifax, Peacock is a just-opened wine bar and restaurant in Queen’s Marque with an extremely well crafted and progressive cocktail program.
+One of the most exciting new restaurants in Halifax, Peacock is a just-opened wine bar and restaurant in the waterfront area of Queen’s Marque (Google Map) with an extremely well crafted and progressive cocktail program.

 The Birds’ Word cocktail includes ingredients like green juice and absinthe.